 Beaver Creek State Forest

-The Beaver Creek State Forest is also known as Madison Reforestation Areas # 11 and # 12.
-This state forest, totaling 3,484 acres, makes up the north section of the Brookfield Trail System which is located in southeast Madison County.
-This highly acclaimed horse and snowmobile trail system has over 100 miles of trails through three state forests (Charles E. Baker State Forest, Brookfield Railroad State Forest and Beaver Creek State Forest) that collectively make up the Brookfield management unit.
+The Beaver Creek State Forest totals 3,484 acres and makes up the northern section of the Brookfield Trail System.
+It is located in southeast Madison County.
+This highly acclaimed horse and snowmobile trail system has over 100 miles of trails located on three state forests (Charles E. Baker State Forest, Brookfield Railroad State Forest and Beaver Creek State Forest) that collectively make up the Brookfield Trail System.

 Like many of the other State lands found throughout Central NY, Beaver Creek State Forest has a variety of conifer plantations standing tall as a testimony to the hard work of the different public work programs of years gone by.
 These plantations, along with stands of native trees, provide wildlife habitat and wood products.
 A 15-acre plantation of Japanese Larch trees found within the forest serves as a seed orchard for the Department of Environmental Conservation's Saratoga Tree Nursery.
 This larch plantation, along with other designed conifer plantations around the state, provide a seed source for the growing stock planted for resale by the nursery.

 Beaver Creek State Forest is part of the Brookfield Unit Management Plan.
 A Unit Management Plan (UMP) guides the DEC's land management activities on several geographically related forests for a ten-year period, although a number of goals and objectives in the plan focus on a much longer time period.
 Each UMP addresses specific objectives and actions for public use and forest management.
 Lands and Forests staff are currently working on the draft Brookfield UMP which will be available to the public when it is completed.

 Anyone enjoying the use of this State Forest must observe the following rules which protect them and the forest environment: